Desire100/Deep-Learning-with-TensorFlow-and-Keras/RNN_theory.md

   5. Music

-Recurrent Neuron : sends output back to itself.
+### Recurrent Neuron :
+Sends output back to itself.
 Cells that are a function of inputs from previous time steps are also known as memory cells.
 RNN are also flexible in their inputs and outputs for both sequences and single vector values.